parnic/node-screenlogic/README.md

 # node-screenlogic

-This is a Node.JS library for interfacing with Pentair ScreenLogic systems over your local network.
-It requires a Pentair ScreenLogic device on the same network (a network which supports UDP broadcasts).
+This is a Node.JS library for interfacing with Pentair ScreenLogic systems over your local network or remotely through the Pentair dispatcher.
+Local connections require a Pentair ScreenLogic device on the same network (a network which supports UDP broadcasts).

-Tested on node v8.11.1 with a system on firmware version 5.2 Build 736.0 Rel
+Tested on node v8.11.1, v10.15.1 with a system on firmware version 5.2 Build 736.0 Rel

 # Usage